 Jacob A. Ware is an actor, screenwriter, and a person who uses Twitter.
 He was born in Cleveland, cut his teeth in Chicago, and now keeps his nose to the grindstone in NYC.
 He always splits Aces and 8s in Blackjack.

 TV credits include: Gotham, Law & Order SVU, Shades of Blue, Blue Bloods, One Bad Choice, Woman of a Certain Age, Late Night with Seth Meyers, and Boardwalk Empire.
 Jacob stars in the upcoming dark comedy series Ripshit (dir.
 Maria McIndoo, writer Keith Foglesong).

 As co-creator of numerous sketch and web series, his work has been featured on JASH, CollegeHumor, VH1's Best Week Ever, CH2, Nitehawk Cinema and more.
 He created and starred in the offbeat comedy series Driver Ed (dir.
 Amanda Cowper) was an Official Selection at Tribeca Film Festival 2018.

 Jacob grew up performing on stage and developed a love for Commedia dell'arte and Meisner.
 As a regular performer at NJ Rep, he has appeared in their world premieres: And Juliet, Nobody's Girl , and Mercy (alongside Soprano's Dan Grimaldi).
 Throughout quarantine, Jacob has been training with SoHo Shakespeare Company.

 He is the writer of the 10 episode HuffPost/AOL show, Sustainable Self, as well as season two of AOL Originals' Why Didn't I Learn This In School.
-Along with being head writer and host of the RYOT Studio series Screen Time presented by Comcast/Xfinity, Jacob was the creator and host of the talk show Unpacking/Unboxing on HuffPost Live.
+Along with being head writer and host of the RYOT Studio series Screen Time presented by Comcast/Xfinity, Jacob created and hosted the talk show Unpacking/Unboxing on HuffPost Live.